Abijithhebbar/Python-ds/Image duplication/Readme.txt

 Metadata.py : Got the metadata of the files with hachoir package.
 TryMultiprocessing.py : Tried multiprocessing but was unable to get the desired result.
-Demo.py : Added all the methods that I have tried to get the Metadata of the file
+Demo.py : Added all the methods that I have tried to get the Metadata of the file TryMultithreading.py : Tried the multithreading and it worked